mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 Medical Group
 Cygnus base operates a medical group in the reasonably well equipped medical wing.
 The group has specializations in both human and xeno-biology.
-Whilst part of the Scout base, a long- standing agreement with the Port authority means that medical expertise is leant to the starport medical team, which lacks xenobiology medical expertise.
+Whilst part of the Scout base, a long-standing agreement with the Port authority means that medical expertise is leant to the starport medical team, which lacks xenobiology medical expertise.

 BASE DOCTOR HAWN VRATCH

 Male, Scout, Age 42, 6 Terms
 Str 8, Dex 9, End 4, Int 10, Edu 11, Soc7
-Electronics-1, Medic 3 (Xeno medicine), Medic 4 (Human Medicine),
+Electronics-1, Medic3 (Xeno medicine), Medic4 (Human Medicine),
 Pilot 2, Vacc Suit 1
 Dr. Haw Vratch uses his medic skill at full value for Humans and other lifeforms found in the system.
 Vratch unfortunately suffers from a